IrieBee/fem-stats-preview-card/README.md

 * Image in html vs css as background.
 See first useful link.
 * To fit an image inside container -> width: 100%.
 * Background coming through image -> 'opacity' for the image (not background).
+* Border-radius with images use overflow: hidden.
+* Place image in the middle -> flexbox with align-item: center.
+* Use flex-direction: column-reverse.

 ## Links